built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-apps.md

 Using customize workspace an app definition can easily be added to an [apps.json](../public/apps.json) file and it will be automatically picked up alongside a collection of [common apps](../../common/public/apps.json).

-## What does an App Definition Look Like?
+## What Does An App Definition Look Like?

 ```json
 {